Hyperfine splitting in $^{6,7}$Li$^+$: Hfs theory of light few-electron atoms

 The complete relativistic recoil correction $\delta^{(2)}_\mathrm{rec}$ for few-electron systems is presently unknown.
 In this work we approximate it by a sum of the relativistic recoil correction for the corresponding hydrogenic ion and the mixing contribution $\delta^{(2)}_\mathrm{rec.mix}$,

-The mixing correction $\delta^{(2)}_\mathrm{rec.mix}$ is a second-order (in the magnetic moment) contribution due to mixing with closely-lying excited states.
-This correction is specific for the helium-like ions, where the reference $2^3S$ state and the first excited $2^1S$ state are separated by a small energy interval.
-Namely, for the $2^3S$ reference state, the following mixing contribution is present
+The mixing correction $\delta^{(2)}_\mathrm{rec.mix}$ is a second-order (in the magnetic moment) contribution due to mixing with closely lying excited states.
+This correction is specific for the heliumlike ions, where the reference $2^3S$ state and the first excited $2^1S$ state are separated by a small energy interval.
+Namely, for the $2^3S$ reference state, the following mixing contribution is present:

 where we retained only the contribution to the magnetic dipole hfs.
 Despite being second order in the electron-nucleus mass ratio, this correction is significant because of the small energy difference in the denominator.
 We note that a similar correction contributes to the electric quadrupole structure and is present even when the quadrupole moment of the nucleus is zero.